210029073/employee_javafx/README.md

 ## Important Note for macOS/Linux Users
 - May not work correctly in Linux/macOS when running the project in Eclipse or IntelliJ
-- May involve you to install Maven from your dependency repository manager.
+- May involve you to install Maven from your dependency package manager.
 - For Debian/Ubuntu Linux users simply run <code>sudo apt install maven</code> on your terminal.
-- For macOS please install Maven from brew or whichever dependency repository manager supported for macOS.
+- For macOS please install Maven from brew or whichever dependency package manager supported for macOS.
 - **PLEASE NOTE THAT THIS HAS BEEN TRIED ON Ubuntu 22.04 LTS**
 - Then browse to the project directory and run <code>mvn javafx:run</code>